A Brief Look At Painting Surfaces

 A Painting On Acrylic Glass

-two siamese cats on glass For a very contemporary look paintings can be created digitally and then printed on fine art paper and mounted on to acrylic glass by a specialist framer.
+For a very contemporary look paintings can be created digitally and then printed on fine art paper and mounted on to acrylic glass by a specialist framer.
 These look stunning on the wall.
 The painting is mounted on an aluminium Dibond panel under a layer of polished, premium, crystal clear acrylic glass.
 The beautiful, very glossy glass enhances the luminosity and colour and brings a real depth to the piece.

 It’s also much lighter and tougher than normal glass, so large pieces can hang on the wall using hidden fittings at the back of the panel and the acrylic glass appears to float on the wall.
 Very modern and clean looking.